MateenSeddiqi/MarketPlaceUsingDjango/README.md

 # MarketPlace website using Django
-* Market palce website developed using Django with below descriptions:
+* Market place website developed using Django with below descriptions:
 ## Technologies:
     1. Django Version four for backend of system
     3. HTML, CSS Tailwind for frontend of system.